ninamutty/rolodex/README.md

 # Rolodex
-Create a single-page application using Backbone.js that will track contact information for you about your friends!
+Create a single-page application using Backbone that will track contact information for you about your friends!

 ## Learning Goals
 - Introduction to Backbone